novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 # CI/CD - Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre

-In this tutorial we are going to create an ebook instance using Github, then publish it into github pages in automated manner via Github Actions, as well as generate the PDF, EPUB, and Mobi file.
+In this tutorial we are going to create an ebook instance using Github, then publish it to the Github pages in an automated manner (on every push to upstream) managed by Github Actions, and it will not deploy only the web version, but the ebook files as wall (in `.pdf`, `.epub`, and `.mobi` format).

-So, for every push happen to the particular repo, the Github Actions (CI/CD) will trigger certain process including compilation and web-ebook generation, and then the result will be pushed into `gh-pages` branch, so then the web version of the ebook will publicly accessible.
+So, for every push happen to the upstream, Github Actions (CI/CD) trigger certain processes like compiling and generating the ebook, and then the result will be pushed to the `gh-pages` branch, so then it will publicly accessible.

 ---